Five shopping streets in Gothenburg

 Haga Nygata – Small town charm

 Considered by many Gothenburg’s cosiest neighbourhood, Haga has come a long way from its roots.
 Its characteristic wooden houses, with a ground floor in stone, were once built as residences for the working class.
-Today, the main street, Haga Nygata, is lined by small, independent stores selling everything from Swedish clogs to handmade soap and design objects, such as Market 29 and Tvåla & Tvaga.
+Today, the main street, Haga Nygata, is lined by small, independent stores selling everything from Swedish clogs to handmade soap and design objects, such as Tvåla & Tvaga.
 An obligatory stop here is Café Husaren with its famous giant cinnamon bun.
 Further west on Landsvägsgatan, another cross street, is another must-stop: Sintra, a gallery and store showcasing and selling small scale ceramics, glass and jewellery from local designers.

 Långgatorna – Where the action is